 Programme of work

 Over the course of the first year of the programme the cohort and others who attended events generated cross-cutting insights about policy making, how to design services for complex groups, different funding models and economic arguments, and how to encourage greater partnership and collaboration.

-These insights led us to identify fundamental ‘disconnects’ between policy and practice, as outlined in our recent report on the programme.
-These include the need for more integrated, collaborative public services and for a more preventative, long term approach to social policy and funding of services that breaks across departmental silos.
+These insights led us to identify five fundamental ‘disconnects’ between policy and practice, as outlined in our report on the first year of the programme, published in November 2013.